matthewglasenapp/hla_resolve/docs/wgs_validation.md

 | Total possible allele calls | 940 |
 | Alleles called | 940 |
 | Call rate | 100.0% |

+Alleles evaluated is lower than alleles called because the reference has no typing for 28 alleles at HLA-DQB1 (14 samples).

 | Resolution | Concordance | Concordant alleles | Alleles evaluated |
 |---|---:|---:|---:|